Barysk/reiha/README.md

 | To make image slide, start the line with @
 |   Blah

+| this is comment for you, and it is totally omitted

 It scales
   text that you
     write to fit the